MrEnder0/Grid9/README.md

 ### Binaries

-Download the latest release from the releases page and run the installer.
+Download the latest release for your platform from the releases page.

-#### Note
+#### Windows Note

 Seems that currently any version 2022-012 or newer may require nim to be installed on the system for Windows, if your getting an error about a missing DLL you may need to install Nim.